Should you transfer your fixed deposit to EPF (Employee Provident Fund) or KWSP (Kumpulan Wang Simpanan Pekerja)?

 I feel comfortable having a portion of my savings under a fixed deposit.
 Although I have plans to transfer a portion of my fixed deposit to other alternative investments such as cryptocurrency, Robo-advisory platforms, and crowdfunding.

 The main reason is I want to have the control and freedom to invest and grow my savings on my own terms and conditions.

-And for my EPF, since I left my full-time employment in 2018, I do contribute to EPF i-Saraan.
-But the fund is from my savings and not from my fixed deposit.
+And for my EPF, since I left my full-time employment in 2018, I do contribute to i-Saraan.
+But the fund is from my savings and not from my fixed deposits.